(All fields required)

 Srikant Iyer, MD, MPH, completed his residency in categorical pediatrics and fellowship in pediatric emergency medicine at Cincinnati Children’s Hospital Medical Center in 2000 and 2005, respectively.
 He also completed his Masters degree in 2005 from the Harvard School of Public Health.

 Dr. Iyer’s initial research efforts were directed toward improving efficiency of care, specifically via the use of point-of-care testing.
-These efforts were funded by an industry-sponsored grant from Quidel, Inc., as well as a CCHMC T32 Award from 2004-2006.
+These efforts were funded by an industry-sponsored grant from Quidel, Inc., as well as a Cincinnati Children's T32 Award from 2004-2006.

 His interests broadened to include both improvements in timeliness and efficiency, specifically toward improving acute pain management in acute care settings.
 These efforts were funded by a Place Outcomes Award and an award from the Mayday Fund from 2008-2010.